 - Aporagender: a gender identity describing people who have a strong sense of gender that isn’t specifically male or female.
 This umbrella term includes gender identities like androgyne and maverique.

 - Cisgender: a person whose gender identity matches with the gender they were assigned at birth.
 More simply put: not transgender.

-- Gender questioning: a person who is questioning whether or not they really are cisgender, but is not certain about their gender identity.
+- Gender questioning: A person who is questioning whether or not they really are cisgender, but is uncertain about their gender identity.

 - Neutrois: A person whose gender is neutral or absent.
 Neutrois is an umbrella term which includes a variety of genders, including agender.

 - Nonbinary: a person whose gender is outside the gender binary; not strictly male nor strictly female.

 - Pangender: A person whose gender identity spans multiple genders.
 May consider themselves a member of all genders.